vjz3qz/py-metric-sense/README.md

 When executed, Py_Metric_Sense will prompt you to select 2 Excel files from your file system and to specify the sheet names within these files.
 Following this, it will ask for your preferred filter criteria.
 Upon completion, an Excel file containing the comparison results will be generated.

-## Testing

-Testing steps will be added as unit tests are implemented for this project.

 ## Next Steps

 1. Refine comparison logic.
 2. Implement additional data filters.
 3. Integrate comprehensive error handling.
-4. Add a command-line interface/parser.
-5. Develop more options for data comparison.
+4. Develop more options for data comparison.
-6. Dockerize/package the project for easier distribution.
+5. Expand support for comparison of more than two files.

-7. Write a script to visualize data with Tableau.
+6. Write a script to visualize data with Tableau.
-8. Integrate a machine learning model for analysing the source of differences.
+7. Integrate a machine learning model for analysing the source of differences.
-9. Connect the tool to Tableau for enhanced data visualization.
+8. Connect the tool to Tableau for enhanced data visualization.
-10. Expand support for comparison of more than two files.
-11. Broaden support for different data types.
+9. Broaden support for different data types.
-12. Add a database for more robust data management.
-13. Implement a graphical user interface (GUI).
-14. Design and write unit tests to ensure reliable performance.
-15. Develop a web application for easier access.